EECi/Cambridge-Estates-Building-Energy-Archive/README.md

 Source: [renewables.ninja](https://www.renewables.ninja/) [[3]](#3) & [[4]](#4)

 Info: Data retrieved from API for location in central Cambridge with default solar panel model parameters.
+The renewables.ninja data is generated using reanalysis models of global weather and technology models of solar panels.
+For more information refer to the provided [documentation](https://www.renewables.ninja/about).

 ## Electricity Pricing